 University's Department of Journalism.

-keeping a tight control over the Web's political and social content (Chinese and Tunisian filtering systems are becoming increasingly sophisticated), and they are demonstrating a deep intolerance for critical opinions.
-The serious domestic crisis that
+while keeping a tight control over the Web's political and social content (Chinese and Tunisian filtering systems are becoming increasingly sophisticated), and they are demonstrating a deep intolerance for critical opinions.
+The serious domestic

-is being jeopardized by blogger arrests and prosecutions, as well as by blockings of so-called extremist websites.
+independence is being jeopardized by blogger arrests and prosecutions, as well as by blockings of so-called extremist websites.
 The regime's propaganda is increasingly omnipresent on the Web.
-There is a real risk that the Internet will be transformed into a
+There is a real risk that the Internet will be

 The government's alleged policy of blocking politically-motivated websites and newspapers could be cutting the bad with the good, said Dr Fariz.